Wisconsin Voting Guide

-Have lived at your current home for at least 10 days before the election (otherwise, you must vote from your previous residence or via absentee ballot)
+Have lived at your current home for at least 28 days before the election (otherwise, you must vote from your previous residence if you move from within Wisconsin).

 In addition to those who do not meet the above requirements, these individuals cannot vote in Wisconsin elections:

 - Individuals who are currently in jail or on probation for a felony

 - Individuals who have been determined incompetent to vote by a judge

 - Individuals who have been accused of betting on the election

 There are several ways to register to vote in Wisconsin.
 This includes registering:

 You can register to vote at MyVote Wisconsin.
 You will need a Wisconsin driver’s license or ID card.

 Your vote counts.
 Take the time to learn how and when to vote.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help